10/10

 Failure Categories

-Every moving part of Portage: the compose-stack architecture, the LangGraph node lifecycle, checkpoint + lease durability, network-off sandbox verification with anti-gaming predicates, the recovery strategy table, the Flask → FastAPI recipe system, K-run eval methodology with explicit non-claims, and the failure taxonomy with evidence.
+Every moving part of Portage: the compose-stack architecture, the LangGraph node lifecycle, checkpoint + lease durability, network-off sandbox verification with anti-gaming predicates, artifact-producing plans, the recovery strategy table, the Flask → FastAPI recipe system, K-run eval methodology with explicit non-claims, and the failure taxonomy with evidence, including the frozen held-out set that scored 0/9 and is published beside the development gates rather than behind them.
 Every number comes from the runs/metrics tables or documented DoD scripts.

 Autonomous migrations · developer / CI